-The 2024 appropriation for P&MM is \$11,291,000, a decrease of \$526,300, or 4.5 percent, from 2023.
-As a result of the reorganization, the staffing level has decreased from 60 to 56 positions due to the drop of three positions, one Administrative Clerk, one Senior Stores Specialist, and one Stores Specialist and the transfer out of one Administrative Clerk position.
+The 2024 appropriation for P&MM is \$11,381,400, a decrease of \$435,900, or 3.7 percent, from 2023.
+As a result of the reorganization, the staffing level has decreased from 60 to 56 positions due to the drop of six positions: two Administrative Clerks, one Senior Stores Specialist, one Stores Specialist, one Senior Buyer, and one Buyer; the transfer out of one Administrative Clerk position; and the addition of two Supervising Buyer positions and one Budget and Management Analyst position.